manoragul014-png/er-patient-monitoring-pipeline/README.md

 These KPIs help monitor patient flow and emergency room performance.

-### 9. Write Processed Data to S3
+### 9. Write Processed Data to Amazon S3
 The transformed detailed dataset is stored in Amazon S3 in **Parquet** format under the processed layer.

 **Why Parquet?**
 - faster for analytics
-- more storage efficient than CSV
+- more storage-efficient than CSV
 - better for querying in downstream tools

 ### 10. Store KPI Outputs Separately